 Fall has come once again and with it the introduction of new smartphones from Samsung and Apple.
-The Galaxy Note8 and iPhone 8 are direct competitors for consumer affections.
+The Galaxy Note8 and iPhone 8 are direct competitors for consumer affection.
 But what exactly do these upgraded handsets have to offer?
 This article aims to find out by discussing 11 selling points across the iPhone 8 and Galaxy Note8 devices.

 1. True Tone Technology